Mickey Munoz

-Mickey Muñoz, aka Mickey Munoz, nicknamed "The Mongoose", (born 1937) is an early surfing pioneer and surfboard shaper.
+Mickey Muñoz, aka Mickey Munoz, nicknamed "The Mongoose," (born 1937) is an early surfing pioneer, sailor, paddleboarder, skier, and surfboard shaper.

 He was featured in the 2004 surfing documentary Riding Giants.
 He currently resides in Capistrano Beach, California and designs boards for Surftech, a manufacturer of epoxy boards.

 Born in New York City in 1937, he graduated from Santa Monica High School.
 He was part of the surfing scene at Malibu and was present on June 27, 1956, the day a young lady showed up and Terry "Tubesteak" Tracy nicknamed her "Gidget".
-Later, he was the stunt double for Sandra Dee in the 1959 film Gidget.
+Later, he was cast as the surfing stunt double for Sandra Dee in the 1959 film Gidget wearing a 2-piece bikini.